codeKenta/electric-weather/README.md

 ### Room for improvements

 - The JWT-token that are used to athenticate against the server is set on the initial pre-fetch before the apollo client is construced.
 At the moment, the token is not refreshed but the app structure is prepared so it can refresh the token if nescessary.

-- I would prefer to only send the first login-request to get the token on the server.
-The request with its payload is shown in the network and I dont think this is a clever solution.
-I think the most simple way is just to make the request server-side and send over the token as a initial prop to the app.

 - Bar chart: I have worked with D3-wrappers for Angular before but not with Rechart.
 So I bet there is many improvements regarding the implementation.
 For e.g. better UX with clearified labels and tooltips.